 Please let us know what you think, and suggestions, via Discussions or GH issues.

-We have identified a number of areas we would like to work on after this initial release, but would really appreciate your input on what could be most useful or just the coolest, many have GH issues.
+We have identified a number of areas to work on in future releases, but we would really appreciate your input on what could be most useful or just the coolest, many have GH issues.

 - Expand support beyond Inputs and Outputs ( e.g. Clocks, PWM, I2C, UART, SPI etc.).
 Issue #53, #52, #5